trbsi/uglavu/wp-content/plugins/add-to-any/README.txt

 5. Settings for Floating Share Bars

 == Changelog ==

+= 1.7.37 =
+* Harden option to toggle standard sharing placement on pages and the "page" post type

 = 1.7.36 =
 * Apply the "Show sharing buttons" option to the floating vertical bar when Placement is set to "Attach to content"